nvaccess/nvda/user_docs/en/userGuide.md

 ##### Update Notifications {#AutomaticAddonUpdates}

-By default, after NVDA startup, the Add-on Store will notify you if any add-on updates are available.
+When this option is set to "Notify", the Add-on Store will notify you after NVDA startup if any add-on updates are available.
 This check is performed every 24 hours.
 Notifications will only occur for add-ons with updates available within the same channel.
 For example, for installed beta add-ons, you will only be notified of updates within the beta channel.